 Carbon dioxide can be deadly and has been deadly.
 Some of the effects of too much Carbon Dioxide are shallow breathing, increased blood pressure/pulse, headache and hearing loss.

 The most common place for Carbon Dioxide to be present at a winery would be in and around the tanks and cellars.

 While many of us don’t consider the winery business to be dangerous, it is imperative that the safety of the employees working in these areas take the proper precautions.
 There may be a fixed (wall mounted) unit or portable gas detection (air monitors) being used.
 All should be properly calibrated as required by the manufacturer and Bump Tested EVERY time the unit is powered up to be used.

-We are proud to offer Gasco’s premium calibration and bump gases.
+We are proud to offer precision calibration gas and bump gases from four of the most highly regarded industrial gas manufacturers on the planet.
 Please go to the “shop now” tab to find the correct gas for you.